elugens/hello-javascript/docs/general-javascript-questions/prototypes-inheritance/prototype-methods-objects-without-proto.md

 ---

-### Do you have a preference between class inheritance and prototypal inheritance in JavaScript?
+### What do you prefer, class inheritance and prototypal inheritance in JavaScript?
 If so, why?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> When using class inheritance, instances inherit from classes.
-This creates hierarchical class taxonomies.
-On the other hand, with prototypal inheritance, instances inherit from other objects, and they can be created from multiple objects.
-I prefer prototypal inheritance because it is easier and much more flexible.
+  <div><strong>Interview Response:</strong> Instances inherit from classes when class inheritance gets used.
+Hierarchical class taxonomies get created as a result of this.
+In contrast, instances inherit from other objects through prototypal inheritance, and they can get formed from numerous objects.
+Because it is more straightforward and more versatile, I favor prototypal inheritance.
 </div>
   </div>
 </details>